hovhannes-margaryan/advanced-business-analytics-ass2-cuisine-classification/README.md

 ViT is chosen as a final model based on the performance of the models in terms of the validation
 \accuracy.
 Moreover, further experiments are conducted to improve the performance of ViT.
+Finally, classification metrices are computed for the chosen model as a final assessment.
+The final chosen model achieves an accuracy of 92.91% on validation and 92.46% on test sets.